customer-test-org/repo-template/README.md

  1. Enable notification on the GitHub App. [doc](https://github.blog/2021-03-30-new-push-notifications-scheduling-releases-github-mobile/)
  2. Setup notifications for mentions [doc](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications)

+## GitHub Actions

+These are an out-of-the-box feature that GitHub provides.
+Actions are very robust in that they can modify our workflow to whatever extent we code it.
+In our specific case we are using actions to add reviewers to each PR that is created.

 ## References

 * [Make a README](https://www.makeareadme.com/#suggestions-for-a-good-readme)